Creating an Informed Implementation Strategy for Automatic Squid Jigging through Knowledge Exchange

 general description:

 The coastal longfin squid fishery is one of the most important in the Northeast, with Rhode Island harvesting 14,360 metric tons in 2022.
-Traditionally, the squid fishery in Southern New England has used large otter trawls.
-Other countries with well-established squid fisheries, however, use automatic jigging systems to fish for squid.
-By piloting an automatic squid jigging fishery we seek to continue this industry’s profitability with increased squid quality while decreasing the impact on the environment and reducing bycatch utilizing a more targeted approach.
-This method also has the potential to be utilized within wind farms or other areas closed to trawling due to potential bycatch concerns.
+Traditionally, the squid fishery in Southern New England has used large otter trawls to harvest this species.
+While internationally, other countries with well-established squid fisheries use other techniques, namely automatic jigging systems to fish for squid.
+By piloting automatic squid jigging machines we seek to continue this industry’s profitability while simultaneously increasing squid quality, decreasing the impact on the environment, and reducing bycatch utilizing a more targeted harvesting approach.
+This method also has the potential to be utilized within wind farms or other areas closed to trawling due to potential gear conflicts because squid jigging is done while stationary.
 Through our pilot project and conversations with members of the Mid-Atlantic Fisheries Management Council we have decided to seek expertise from the well established Japanese squid fishery to help design the next steps of automatic squid jigging development.

 project team: